freesurfer/fsdeepnet/docs/README.md

 **Start here if you're new to FreeSeg!**

 ### [API Documentation](API.md)
-Complete API reference for all modules, classes, and functions in FreeSeg.
+API reference for all modules, classes, and functions in FreeSeg.
 Includes:
 - Core modules (Config, Training, Prediction, Evaluation)
 - Models (U-Net architecture)
 - Datasets (SegmentationDataset)